-This Report discloses the Group's actions and achievements in environmental, social and governance issues in the past year.
-This Report complies with all "comply or explain" provisions set out in the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide"), and contains all recommended disclosures in the ESG Reporting Guide.
+This environmental, social and governance report (the "Report") discloses the Group's actions and achievements in environmental, social and governance issues in the past year.
+This Report complies with all "comply or explain" provisions set out in the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") issued by the Stock Exchange, and contains all recommended disclosures in the ESG Reporting Guide.